Movatterモバイル変換

 Agency executive

 TheNational Security Intelligence, (Bengali:জাতীয় নিরাপত্তা গোয়েন্দা;) commonly known as theNSI, is a principal civilianintelligence agency ofBangladesh.
-It serves as thegovernment’s lead organization forinternal security,counter-terrorism,counter-intelligence, andforeign intelligence operations, providing strategic analysis and intelligence support for national security decision-making.
-As the largest intelligence agency in the country, The NSI operates under the direct authority of thePrime Minister of Bangladesh and it's forms part of theBangladesh Intelligence Community.[4]
+It serves as thegovernment’s lead organization forinternal security,counter-terrorism,counter-intelligence, andforeign intelligence operations, providing strategic analysis and intelligence support for national security decision-making and it is part of theBangladesh Intelligence Community.[4]

-• The force is mostly staffed by civil personnel.
-Officers are recruited by thePrime Minister's Office, Class-1 officers directly recruited by the agency start with the post of assistant director (Grade-9).[5]
+The NSI is predominantly staffed by civilian personnel.
+Officers are recruited through thePrime Minister's Office, where Class-1 officers, who are directly recruited by the agency, commence their careers as Assistant Directors (Grade-9).[5]

-• Gathering information by any or all means about foreign governments, organizations, individuals, and politicians; monitor Bangladeshi government officials, political parties, politicians, extremist groups, separatists, religious bodies, unions, popular movements, NGOs, and any other group or person who might be relevant to national security;
+• Information Gathering: Collecting intelligence on foreign governments, organizations, individuals, and politicians; monitoring Bangladeshi government officials, political parties, extremist groups, separatists, religious bodies, unions, popular movements, NGOs, and any entities that may impact national security.

 Yemen